 Jordan received his BA in psychology from the University of Connecticut.
-His research interests include mindfulness training’s impact on attention and working memory, decentering as a protective ability, and the neural correlates of consciousness.
+During his time in the lab, he was interested in how mindfulness training’s impacts attention and working memory, decentering as a protective ability, and the neural correlates of consciousness.

 Denkova, E., Alessio, C., Barry, J., Zanesco, A. P., Rogers., S. L., Matusevich, K., & Jha A. P. (2022).
 Mindfulness training in organizational settings: An empirical look at the research.
 In L. Wilkin & Y. Pathak (Eds.), De Gruyter Handbook of Organizational Conflict Management (pp. 57-68).
 De Gruyter.